Powered by

 Safe and Automated State Transfer for Secure and Reliable Live Update

-Cristiano Giuffrida ORCID logo and Andrew S. Tanenbaum
+Cristiano Giuffrida and Andrew S. Tanenbaum

 (VU University Amsterdam, Netherlands)